intx4/sigmod2021/README.md

 ```

 we dropped the ssd_capacity, ram_frequency and dimensions columns since they were either too complex or had
-too many null values to be used for the blocking step.
+too many null values to be used.

 We cleaned up the brand column to only contain the brand name, if the entry was null the brand
-name was taken from the title column.
+name was inferred from the title column.
 Similar trick was used for the `cpu_model` column infering values when
-null from the `cpu_brand` column.
+null from the `cpu_brand` column (i.e if brand is 'intel' look for a regex matching 'i3' or 'i7' or 'pentium').
 The `cpu_model` column was also trimmed to only include entries refering to
 the broader version of the cpu such as `i3, i5, pentium, amd etc..`

 The weights in pounds were converted to kilos.